awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-analyses.md

 ## Create Custom Visualizations<a name="data-wrangler-visualize-custom"></a>

-Use the **Code** tab to create custom visualizations\.
-Your dataset, after undergoing the most recently added transformation, is available as a [Pandas DataFrame](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html) in this code block via the `df` variable\.
+You can add an analysis to your Data Wrangler flow to create a custom visualization\.
+Your dataset, with all the transformations you've applied, is available as a [Pandas DataFrame](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html)\.
+Data Wrangler uses the `df` variable to store the dataframe\.
+You access the dataframe by calling the variable\.

-You must provide an output variable, `chart`, to store an [Altair](https://altair-viz.github.io/) output chart\.
-For example, the following is an example of a code block that can be used to generate a custom histogram using the Titanic dataset\.
+You must provide the output variable, `chart`, to store an [Altair](https://altair-viz.github.io/) output chart\.
+For example, you can use the following code block to create a custom histogram using the Titanic dataset\.

 ```
 import altair as alt